Archie Heron

-He was elected to Dáil Éireann as a Labour Party Teachta Dála (TD) for the Dublin North-West constituency at the 1937 general election.
+In the 1937 general election, he was elected to Dáil Éireann as a Labour Party Teachta Dála (TD) for the Dublin North-West constituency.
 He lost his seat at the 1938 general election.
 He was unsuccessful in both the 1927 general elections in Sligo–Leitrim.

 He was a longtime member of Dublin's United Arts Club.

 He married Ina Connolly, daughter of the socialist republican revolutionary James Connolly.
-He served as a bodyguard for Michael Collins during the Irish War of Independence.
+Their son Brian Samuel Connolly Heron (Brian o h-Eachtuigheirn) (1941-2011), was an organiser for the United Farm Workers in California.
+He was also a founding member in the United States of the National Association for Irish Justice which, in 1969, gained recognition as the U.S. support group for the Northern Ireland Civil Rights Association.